Conditions comorbid to autism: Anxiety

+Attention deficit hyperactivity disorder

+The diagnosis manual DSM-IV did not allow the co-diagnosis of autism and attention deficit hyperactivity disorder (ADHD).
+However, following years of clinical research, the DSM-5 released in 2013 removed this prohibition of co-morbidity.
+Thus, individuals with autism may also have a diagnosis of ADHD, with the modifiers of a predominantly inattentive, hyperactive, combined, or not otherwise specified presentation.
+Clinically significant symptoms of these two conditions commonly co-occur, and children with both sets of symptoms may respond poorly to standard ADHD treatments.
+Individuals with autism may benefit from additional types of medications.
+The term AuDHD is sometimes used for those with both autism and ADHD.
+There are also studies suggesting noticeable differences in presenting symptoms by gender which can complicate diagnosis, especially in adulthood.

+Avoidant/restrictive food intake disorder

+Avoidant/restrictive food intake disorder (ARFID) is a feeding or eating disorder in which individuals significantly limit the volume or variety of foods they consume, causing malnutrition, weight loss, and psychosocial problems.
+A 2023 review concluded that "there is considerable overlap between ARFID and autism," finding that 8% to 55% of children diagnosed with ARFID were autistic.
+Unlike eating disorders such as anorexia nervosa and bulimia, body image disturbance is not a root cause.
+Individuals with ARFID may have trouble eating due to the sensory characteristics of food (appearance, smell, texture, or taste); executive function disregulation; fears of choking or vomiting; low appetite; or a combination of these factors.

 Bipolar disorder

 Bipolar disorder, or manic-depression, is itself often claimed to be comorbid with a number of conditions, including autism.
-Autism includes some symptoms commonly found in mood and anxiety disorders.

 Bowel disease

-Gastrointestinal symptoms are a common comorbidity in patients with autism spectrum disorders (ASD), even though the underlying mechanisms are largely unknown.
-The most common gastrointestinal symptoms reported by proprietary tool developed and administered by Mayer, Padua, & Tillisch (2014) are abdominal pain, constipation, diarrhea and bloating, reported in at least 25 percent of participants.
-Carbohydrate digestion and transport is impaired in individuals with autism spectrum disorder, which is thought to be attributed to functional disturbances that cause increased intestinal permeability, deficient enzyme activity of disaccharides, increased secretin-induced pancreatico-biliary secretion, and abnormal fecal flora Clostridia taxa.
-Altered gastrointestinal function accompanied by pain may induce feeding issues and increase perceived negative behaviors, including self injury, in individuals with autism.
+Gastrointestinal symptoms are a common comorbidity in autistic people, even though the underlying mechanisms are largely unknown.
+The most common gastrointestinal symptoms reported by proprietary tool developed and administered by Mayer, Padua, and Tillisch (2014) are abdominal pain, constipation, diarrhea and bloating, reported in at least 25 percent of participants.

 Depression

-Major depressive disorder has been shown by several studies to be one of the most common comorbid conditions in those with ASD, and is thought to develop and occur more in high-functioning individuals during adolescence, when the individual develops greater insight into their differences from others.
-In addition, the presentation of depression in ASDs can depend on the level of cognitive functioning in the individual, with lower functioning children displaying more behavioral issues and higher functioning children displaying more traditional depressive symptoms.
+Major depressive disorder has been shown by several studies to be one of the most common comorbid conditions in those who are autistic, and is thought to develop and occur more in high-functioning individuals during adolescence, when the individual develops greater insight into their differences from others.
+In addition, the presentation of depression in autism can depend on the level of cognitive functioning in the individual, with lower functioning children displaying more behavioral issues and higher functioning children displaying more traditional depressive symptoms.

+A 2019 meta-analysis identified autistic people as being four times more likely to have depression than non-autistic people, with approximately 40% of autistic adults having depression.